interlay/interbtc-api/README.md

 The different functionalities are then exposed through the `InterBtcApi` instance.

-### Issuing interBTC
+### Issuing

-From the account you set, you can then start requesting to issue interBTC.
+From the account you set, you can then request to issue (mint) interBTC.

 ```ts
 import { BitcoinAmount } from "@interlay/monetary-js";